 The way in which the Chanels and Dean Munsch are brought back together is a little bit nonsensical but this is definitely not a TV show that is making much of an attempt to make logical sense.
 Scream Queens’s season 2 isn’t trying to be particularly intelligent, it’s purely aiming to entertain and I cannot deny that’s exactly what it does.
-I love these characters; I don’t really care how they are brought back together as long as I can see them interacting in hilarious ways once again.
+I love these characters.
+Who cares how they are brought back together as long as I can see them interacting in hilarious ways?

-If you enjoyed these characters then you’ll be pleased because as I mentioned it is mostly more of what you would expect.
-The creators of the show didn’t really attempt to evolve the characters in any way and instead just stuck them all in a brand new scenario for hilarity to ensue.
+If you enjoyed these characters then you’ll be pleased.
+As I mentioned it is mostly more of what you would expect.
+The creators of the show didn’t really attempt to evolve the characters in any way.
+Instead they’re thrown into a brand new scenario for hilarity to ensue.

-Even Chad Radwell makes a return which I was very happy to see as some of the funniest moments in the whole season take place when he’s on screen.
-Unfortunately he doesn’t stick around for too long and I do feel his absence hurt the remainder of the season.
+Even Chad Radwell makes a return.
+I was very happy to see him as some of the funniest moments in the whole season take place when he’s on screen.
+Unfortunately he doesn’t stick around for too long.
+I do feel his absence hurt the remainder of the season.

 I found Dr. Brock Holt to be a really good addition overall.
 The storyline about his hand that once belonged to a serial killer led to some very funny moments.
 I can’t really say the same for Dr. Cascade as I’m just not much of a fan of Taylor Lautner.
 He does a decent job and his interactions with Chanel #3 are amusing even if that whole arc felt a little forced to me.

-I think Chanel #5 is underrated as she manages to stay consistently funny throughout even if most of the jokes are at her expense.
+I think Chanel #5 is underrated.
+She manages to stay consistently funny throughout.
+Even when most of the jokes are at her expense.

 So you have the same entertaining characters and a great setup for another serial killer mystery, what went wrong?
 I mentioned it above but the best word I can think of to describe it all would be sloppy.
 It all feels far too rushed and lacks much of the intrigue that the first season had in abundance.
 I don’t know, it could just be that we’ve already seen it happen before with the same people and it just doesn’t feel fresh and new like it once did.